sara-nl/energy-efficient-computing/tutorials/README.md

 ### Micro Applications
 There are two simple "micro" applications, matrix-vector addtion (axpy) and dense matrix multiplation (xgemm).
 These can be compiled for CPU's, and NVIDIA GPUs.
+They can be found in `energy-efficient-computing/tutorials/micro_applications`

 **Compile and run (CPU):**
 Load the correct modules